Catalysts for change

 The school is run by Mukwashi Trust School Ltd — a non-profit making company which is limited by guarantee and registered in Zambia (120190009921).

-Since August 2024, the school has been formally recognised by the Zambian Government as a Public Benefit Organisation.
+The company is formally recognised by the Zambian Government as a Public Benefit Organisation.

 Meet our staff…